How to Earn Teacher Certification in Ohio

 Your application for teacher certification must be submitted within 12 months of completing your educator preparation program.
 Typically, your transcripts and assessment scores are submitted electronically.
 Payment of the application fee also is submitted online.

 At the time you submit your application for your first Ohio teacher certification, you’ll need a baseline criminal background check by the Ohio Bureau of Criminal and the FBI.
 Background checks are conducted via the online WebCheck system so that your results can be sent directly to the ODE.
 Only BCI and FBI background checks that are less than one year old at the time of application are acceptable.

 How Much Do Teachers in Ohio Make?

 Teachers in Ohio earn salaries based on considerations that include a teacher’s education, level of experience, specialty certification and the finances available from a school district’s budget.
-Some average teaching salaries in Ohio are listed here.
+Some median annual high school teaching salaries in Ohio are listed here.

 Ohio offers eight types of specialty certifications.
 The certifications determine the type of students you are authorized to teach.
 Specialty certifications in Ohio include Early Childhood (grades PK-3) Licensure, Middle Childhood (Grades 4-9) Licensure, Adolescence to Young Adult Licensure (grades 7 to 12), Early Childhood Intervention Specialist (PK-3) Licensure, Intervention Specialist Licensure (PK-12) or (K-12) in a specific content area, Multi-age Licensure in a specific content area (Grades PK-12), Career Technical Licensure and Associate Licensure.